tannewt/wa-law.org/bill/2023-24/hb/1024/1/README.md

 2. The department of corrections shall submit a report with the information under subsection (1) of this section to the governor and the appropriate committees of the legislature by October 1, 2023.

 ## Section 13
+## Section 14
+Sections 1 through 11 and 13 of this act take effect January 1, 2024.